 Basic Environment Setup

-Since x86 machines generally offer higher performance and the hhb tool only supports the x86 architecture, an additional x86 computer is required for model conversion.
+Because x86 machines generally offer higher performance—and because the hhb tool only supports the x86 architecture—an additional x86 computer is required to complete the model conversion workflow.

 Development Board Setup